muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 Two main strategies are proposed:

 1. **Metaprogramming:** Lambda functions can modify their own settings dynamically through API calls to the Lambda service.
 This allows them to react to external conditions, such as changes in response time and error rates from downstream systems, and adapt their concurrency settings accordingly.
 To ensure only one invocation can change the relevant settings at once, additional concurrency control measures are necessary.
 2. **Using a Controller Process:** Instead of having each function adjust its own settings, a separate process can be used to manage them.
 This approach can distinguish between "blocking an ongoing execution from entering a critical section" and "not starting another execution at all".
-The author notes the trade-offs discussed in the Step Functions semaphore post, notably that locking an execution midway makes choosing sensible timeouts more challenging.
+Yan notes the trade-offs discussed in the Step Functions semaphore post, notably that locking an execution midway makes choosing sensible timeouts more challenging.
 However, with Step Functions, callback patterns can be implemented using task tokens, eliminating the need for polling loops in the middle of your state machine.

 ### [Just how expensive is the full AWS SDK?](https://theburningmonk.com/2019/03/just-how-expensive-is-the-full-aws-sdk/)